gwthompson/data-science-docs/ds_tools/data_science_environment_setup.md

     - y -> switch to code
     - i -> stop the kernel
     - r -> restart the kernel
+- if you use ``` ``` in a markdown box you can then paste jupyter outputs into it and they'll keep their format

 ### git
 - intro to git: https://guides.github.com/introduction/git-handbook/